Post-processing noisy quantum computations utilizing N-representability constraints: Numerical analysis

 The fidelity curves in Fig.~\ref{fig:H2DampFid} to~\ref{fig:BeH2DampFid} show general improvement of the fidelity performing post-processing, often times coming much closer to perfect fidelity than the initial QC result.
 We also observe the same behavior w.r.t.\ the D- and G-projection yielding the same value and Q deviating.
+The absolute value of the fidelity as a rather abstract quantity is difficult to judge, but one way to interpret the data is to consider the difference of the fidelity from one, i.e., $1 - \mathcal{F}$.
+We can think of this as some general error of the state, and we see that the D-, Q-, and G-projections reduce this error significantly, e.g., in the case of \ch{LiH} and \ch{BeH2} reducing it to roughly one fourth.
 However, we see that the best projection in terms of the energy value does not necessarily yield the highest fidelity.
 While from a heuristic argument one would expect lowering the energy error leads to approaching the correct 2-RDM as well, yet there is no direct connection of course.
 This can be easily seen from considering examples with a dense lower spectrum, or even a degenerate ground state.
 But it is important to realize that optimizing for the best energy will not guarantee all properties of the 2-RDM to be optimized as well.
 If one is interested in quantities other than the energy, one might try to alternate the approach.

 Comparing the above observations with the data in Fig.~\ref{Depolarisation}, where depolarizing noise was considered, we generally see similar results.
 However, a few differences can be pointed out: Which projection type yielded the best energy in the three systems (and for particular inter-atomic distances) is not equal to the case of damping noise.
 We also do not observe anymore the strong link between the D- and G-projections (see Fig.~\ref{fig:H2DepolE}).
 Hence, the best projection type does depend really on all variables considered; the chemical system, the inter-atomic distance, as well as the noise type, and there is no obvious a priori choice.
 Another key difference to the previous figure is in Fig.~\ref{fig:H2DepolFid}, where we find that, unfortunately, the fidelity is actually reduced for all projections compared to the raw QC calculation.
 This highlights on the other hand our advisory of being cautious when looking at properties other than the energy of the system.